Why We Care

-As a mission and data-driven organization, we help to shape a community that protects children from abuse and neglect.
+As a mission and data-driven organization, we help to shape a community in which all children are supported to reach their full potential.
 Rather than responding to problems with band-aid solutions, our legacy of impact is based on a preventative approach based on instilling Protective Factors.
 And it’s working.

 Today, Family Futures provides a variety of innovative, family-centered programs and services.
 Combined with highly skilled and dedicated staff, we take a comprehensive approach to the prevention of child abuse and neglect.
 One that includes: